Post No.: 0052

 So these statistics only apply to the sample or population as a whole, but once we start to talk about or deal with specific individuals (whether people included in a studied sample or inferred from a studied sample) we must view and treat them as individuals (e.g. just because the average weight of people in America is x kg – it doesn’t mean everyone in America is around x kg in weight).

-The average person may have a, b and c traits but this doesn’t mean everyone, or even anyone (especially if there were lots of variables measured), in that sampled group or population necessarily has all those traits in one person (e.g. if the average height of a tall person and a short person is a medium height – it doesn’t mean any of these two people have a medium height here).
-You’ll know all this when you feel like you don’t personally fit a statistic or generalisation about your own e.g. demographic group – if you don’t fit the generalisation as an individual then you don’t and it’d be wrong for others to assume you do or should.
+The average person may have a, b and c traits but this doesn’t mean everyone, or even anyone (especially if there were lots of variables measured), in that sampled group or population necessarily has all those traits in one person (e.g. if the average height of a tall person and a short person is a medium height then it doesn’t mean that any of these two people have a medium height here; or a better example is if one of them is male and the other is female and then concluding that the most common sex of this group is therefore intersex(!))
+You’ll know all this when you feel like you don’t personally fit a statistic or generalisation about your own e.g. demographic group – if you don’t fit the generalisation as an individual then you don’t, and it’d be wrong for others to assume you do or should.

 Statements of statistics like the ‘average’ or ‘the highest figures since year z’ always need to be read and understood with caution and in the full context.
 One-off outliers can dramatically affect these figures and mask or over-accentuate rising or falling patterns or trends.
 A higher ‘average’ is not the same thing as a higher likelihood.
 The ‘median’ is usually far more robust in many contexts than using the ‘mean’ because the impact of outliers is reduced.
 The sample average is not necessarily the same as the population average too (although randomisation and a large enough sample size can make them close, according to probability).